maytemirabel/unit-4/Projects/Unit-4.md

 1. The social network has a secure registration and login system.
 2. Recipes can be uploaded as a social media post.
 3. Each user has their own profile page where their posts are displayed.
-4. Users can edit or delete their posts.
+4. Users can delete their posts.
 5. Users can search for others’ profiles and recipes.
 6. User will be able to convert values from grams to ounces and vice versa.